 The 1984-85 Star Co Michael Jordan XRC card is one of the most sought after Jordan cards available.
 In fact most of Jordan’s Star Co cards are highly sought by serious collectors due to their age, rarity and history.

-However many websites and other sources (including this website until recently) reported that many of these cards, specifically the 1984-85 Michael Jordan XRC, were reprinted by Star Co using the original printing plates in an unauthorized print run in the 90′s.
+However many websites and other sources reported that many of these cards, specifically the 1984-85 Michael Jordan XRC, were reprinted by Star Co using the original printing plates in an unauthorized print run in the 90’s.
 It was reported that this meant that even some of the big grading companies avoided grading these cards for this reason.

-Recently a collector pointed out to me – thank you Dino – that while it is correct that the owner of Star Co did print cards which were not authorized by the NBA this run did not include the 1984-85 Michael Jordan XRC.
+While it is correct that the owner of Star Co did print cards which were not authorized by the NBA, this run did not include the 1984-85 Michael Jordan XRC.

 Interview with Steve Taft